2021–2023 Cuban migration crisis

 The 2021–2023 Cuban migration crisis referred to an event characterized by a significant surge of Cuban nationals leaving the country, mostly to the United States, due to a combination of factors, including economic hardships and political uncertainties in their homeland.
 The crisis has resulted in a notable increase in Cuban encounters at the Mexico–United States border, with many attempting to cross into the country through both regular border crossings and sea arrivals, particularly in South Florida.
 The mass exodus has posed humanitarian, social, and political challenges for both Cuba and the U.S., prompting discussions and negotiations between the two nations to address the crisis and manage the flow of migrants.
 It has been described as the largest mass emigration in Cuba's history.
-It is estimated that more than 850,000 Cubans sought refuge into the United States between 2021-2023, depleting Cuba's population by nearly 8%, and that 50% of the new Cuban arrivals between 2021-2023 (425,000) have settled in Miami-Dade County.
+It is estimated that more than 850,000 Cubans sought refuge into the United States between 2021 and 2023, depleting Cuba's population by nearly 8%, and that 50% of the new Cuban arrivals in 2021–2023 (425,000) have settled in Miami-Dade County.